 It is a long way from Liverpool, Nova Scotia, to Miragoane, Haiti — nearly 2,000 miles — but that distance describes the arc of Lavender’s life, with many years in between spent in Provincetown.
 His younger brother, Capt.
 Joseph A. Lavender, is buried nearby.
-Lavender was naturalized in September 1846.
+Their older brother Allen Lavender (1804-1860) is in Gifford Cemetery.
+John Lavender was naturalized in September 1846.
 Two months later, he married Sarah Mayo (1826-1915), who is buried under this monument.
 Her husband is not here.
 Captain Lavender died in Miragoane, on the Tiburon Peninsula, where he is buried.

 ¶ Last updated on 4 July 2017.